JDGTelus/sdm-tools/ux/web/README.md

 - Outputs: Same name in `dist/` folder as standalone files

-## Generation Process
+## Generation Process (Legacy - Not Recommended)

-Run option 5 in the CLI to generate standalone HTML files that:
+Run option 5 in the CLI, then choose option **A** (deprecated) to generate standalone HTML files that:
 - Embed CSS from `shared-dashboard-styles.css`
 - Embed JSON data directly in the HTML
 - Can be opened directly in any browser without external dependencies

+**⚠️ Warning**: This approach is deprecated.
+Use option **B** (Vite SPA) instead for:
+- Better navigation between dashboards
+- Modern React-based UI
+- TypeScript support
+- Improved maintainability

+## Recommended Alternative

+Use the Vite SPA located in `reports-spa/`:
+- Modern React + TypeScript application
+- All 4 dashboards with sidebar navigation
+- Same self-contained bundle approach
+- Better user experience
+- Future-proof architecture

+Generate with: CLI option 5, then choose option **B**